Here you will find answers to some frequently asked questions our leaseholders might have about costs and funding.

 Why should I have to pay for it when it's out of my control?

-The issue with building cladding has been unprecedented for both residents and landlords.
+The issue with building cladding has been unprecedented for both customers and landlords.
 We will do our best to fund the work by exploring all options available to us.

 The conditions of your lease state that you are responsible for any work needed on your building that isn’t included in your service charge.
-We understand this is an area of concern for our customers and we want to avoid passing costs onto leaseholders and will only do so as a last resort.
+We want to avoid passing this cost onto leaseholders and will only do so as a last resort.

-Why isn’t the cost of repairs included in my service charge?
+Why isn’t the cost included in my service charge?

 We send you an estimated service charge breakdown every February so that you can see what we expect services to cost in the coming year.
 This will include services such as cleaning, grounds maintenance and shared electricity.
-We have a sinking fund for less common services such as lift replacements or window replacements.
+Where we are aware of any upcoming costs, we aim to include these within the annual service charges.
+Money for other services are held in the building’s sinking fund, including common repairs such as lift replacements and window replacements.

-The issue with building cladding has been unprecedented and we have not previously had to account for the significant additional costs of potential work required for these repairs in service charges or sinking funds.
+The issue with building cladding has been unprecedented and we have not previously had to account for the significant additional costs of remediation works required for around 500 buildings in service charges or sinking funds.

-Can any cost be taken from the sinking fund?
+Can any costs be taken from the sinking fund?

 Many of our buildings have sinking funds - this is a fund contributed to by leaseholders and kept in case major repairs.
 We will consider on a case by case basis if funds from a sinking fund may be used to pay towards any necessary repairs.